-- When did you or your child first experience a reaction to milk?
+- When did you or your child first react to milk?

 - Can you describe the reaction?

-- Does this happen every time milk or something made with milk is consumed?
+- Does this happen every time you or your child drinks milk or eats something made with milk?

 - How soon after consuming milk or milk products do symptoms begin?

 - Does anything seem to improve the symptoms, such as allergy medication or milk avoidance?

 - What, if anything, appears to worsen the symptoms?

 - Have you or your child tried any of the products made for people with lactose intolerance?
 If yes, did those help?

 - Is anyone else in your family allergic to milk?

 If you're having mild allergy symptoms from eating something that contained milk, taking an antihistamine medication may lessen your discomfort.
 Watch for more-severe symptoms that might require medical attention.
 If you or your child has symptoms of anaphylaxis, seek emergency medical care.